 I took a couple of mySmoothies with us to Jamaica and they were a great alternative to fresh smoothies.

-- To add some fiber, try mixing in 1/2 tbsp chia seed 10 minutes before you drink it.
+To add some fiber, try mixing in 1/2 tablespoon chia seed 10 minutes before you drink it.

-- Bring along a magic bullet and combine 1 mySmoothie, 1 soy milk tetra pack, and 1 tbsp protein powder
+Bring along a magic bullet and combine 1 mySmoothie, 1 soy milk tetra pack, and 1 tablespoon protein powder

 Quinoa flake bakes

 If you have access to a microwave try bringing along some quinoa flake bake mixes with you.

 Purchase single serving unsweetened apple sauce cups and bring along a 16oz. mini casserole dish.
 When ready to enjoy, combine 1 apple sauce cup in the dish with the quinoa mixture and microwave for 3 minutes.

 Optional: i f you have access to a fridge, freeze a container of egg whites and replace some of the apple sauce with egg white to increase the protein!